Updated: April 30, 2020

-- Small businesses have been provided with range of supports to enable them to retain their employees and keep paying their salaries and benefits, via an existing SBA loan product whose eligibility criteria have been greatly relaxed.
-This MAY enable Americans abroad with small businesses to qualify for the support.
+- Small businesses have been provided with a range of supports to enable them to retain their employees and keep paying their salaries and benefits, via an existing SBA loan product whose eligibility criteria have been greatly relaxed.
+This MAY enable Americans abroad with small businesses to qualify for support.

 A great many questions remain about how these and the myriad other relief mechanisms in the historic $2 trillion dollar package are to be implemented.
 Treasury and the IRS have a lot of work ahead of them.

 More Details About Recovery Rebate Payments

 Here is some additional information for those of you who may qualify for a direct cash payment.
 The IRS has a FAQ page regarding the payments, here.

 One thing you can be certain about, as an immediate relief package it fails.
 This is especially true if you don’t have a direct deposit arrangement with the IRS or with SSA, or you did not file a 2018 or 2019 tax return.
 In those cases, as of March 28th, you can expect to receive your one-time payment in 2 to 6 months or longer.